0xdavinchee/uniswap-interaction/README.md

 Run `npx hardhat node` to start up a local node.

 Open up another terminal window and run `npx hardhat deploy --network localhost` to deploy your project to localhost.
-You can similarly deploy to other networks like so: `npx hardhat deploy --network <NETWORK>`
+You can similarly deploy to other networks like so: `npx hardhat deploy --network <NETWORK>`.

+To execute an arbitrage you would have to open another terminal window and run `npx hardhat console --network <NETWORK>` and then attach the contract and execute the desired function.
+This simply executes the arbitrage, but does not actually scope out profitable opportunities nor protect against frontrunning or other adversarial possibilities.

 <!-- LICENSE -->